 2. Fats – provide energy in the most concentrated form.
 They aid the absorption of fat-soluble vitamins and supply essential fatty acids which are required for certain body functions.

 3. Proteins – provide amino acids which are involved in the growth and repair of body tissue.
 They also provide energy.

 4. Minerals and Trace elements – minerals e.g. calcium and phosphorus – used in growth and repair.
 Trace elements such as copper, zinc, and iron are needed in smaller amounts but are essential for health and activity.

-5. Vitamins – regulate the body processes.
-Two categories exist a) fat soluble – Vitamins A, D, E, K, and b) water soluble – B complex and Vitamin C.
+5. Vitamins – regulate body processes.
+Two categories exist a) fat-soluble – Vitamins A, D, E, K, and b) water-soluble – B complex and Vitamin C.

 A diet that provides enough protein from which the metabolic requirement for glucose can be derived eliminates the need for carbohydrates.
 Animal proteins have a more balanced amino acid profile and better digestibility than plant proteins.
 Cats have less capacity than dogs to digest carbohydrates due to lower enzyme activities in the small intestine.
 Dogs also have a proportionately longer digestive system than cats which makes it more efficient.
 Cooked starch is better tolerated than the simple carbohydrates such as sucrose and lactose which can cause severe digestive upsets and/or allergic reactions.
 The inability to digest lactose is the result of not enough of the enzyme lactase which breaks down the lactose into its component parts.

 Cats are dependant on (2) two amino acids which, unlike most animals, they cannot synthesize enough to meet their needs.

 Deficiency of Arginine results in the inability to metabolize nitrogen compounds which then accumulate in the bloodstream as ammonia which can lead to death.